Pfizer–BioNTech COVID-19 vaccine: Adverse effects

-In large phase 3 trials for the vaccine there were no reported serious safety findings, and it observed low incidence of serious adverse events.
+In Phase III trials for the vaccine, there were no safety concerns and few adverse events.

-Most side effects of the Pfizer–BioNTech COVID-19 vaccine are mild to moderate in severity and are gone within a few days.
+Most side effects of the Pfizer–BioNTech COVID-19 vaccine are mild to moderate in severity, and are gone within a few days.
 They are similar to other adult vaccines and are normal signs that the body is building protection to the virus.
-During clinical trials, the common side effects affecting more than 1 in 10 people are (in order of frequency): pain and swelling at the injection site, tiredness, headache, muscle aches, chills, joint pain, and fever.
+During clinical trials, the common side effects affecting more than one in 10 people are (in order of frequency): pain and swelling at the injection site, tiredness, headache, muscle aches, chills, joint pain, fever or diarrhea.
 Fever is more common after the second dose.

 The European Medicines Agency (EMA) regularly reviews the data on the vaccine's safety.
-The safety report published on 8 September 2021, by the EMA was based on over 392 million doses administered in the European Union.
+The safety report published on 8 September 2021 by the EMA was based on over 392 million doses administered in the European Union.
 According to the EMA "the benefits of Comirnaty in preventing COVID-19 continue to outweigh any risks, and there are no recommended changes regarding the use of this vaccine."
-Rare side effects (that may affect up to 1 in 1,000 people) include temporary one sided facial drooping and allergic reactions such as hives or swelling of the face.
+Rare side effects (that may affect up to one in 1,000 people) include temporary one sided facial drooping and allergic reactions, such as hives or swelling of the face.